smv1/snake_and_ladder/README.md

 <b>restcontroller.SimulatorController</b> - Controller for simulating, parameter - no. of simulation

-<b>SnakeLadderGameSimulator</b> - Simulated multiple snakeladder games, generates random snakes and ladder and then start.
+<b>SnakeLadderGameSimulator</b> - Simulate multiple snakeladder games, generates random snakes and ladder and then start.

 <b>gamecontroller.SnakeLadderGameController</b> - game controller which starts the game with players, total squares, snakes, ladder